Best Cafetieres in 2022

 A: A cafetiere is also known as a French press.
 This method of brewing coffee has been around for centuries prior to drip coffee makers, giving an old-world feel and flavor to every glass.
 If this is your first time perusing the market for a quality cafetiere, you’ve yet to experience the palette-smacking boldness of pressed coffee.

-If you go anywhere else other than your kitchen for a cup of coffee, 99% of the time, you’re going to get a hastily-made cup from pressure makers, drip makers, and often wonder why your cup tastes watery.
+If you go anywhere else other than your kitchen for a cup of coffee, 99% of the time, you’re going to get a hastily-made cup from pressure makers, and drip makers, and often wonder why your cup tastes watery.
 French presses, or cafetieres, change the game.
 We should warn you, these are going to spoil you rotten.

-Q: Which Coffee is Best for a Cafetiere?
+Q: Which coffee is best for a Cafetiere?

 There are different attributes to arabica coffee depending on where it’s grown.
-Check out micro roasted brands, or simply look at our coffee bean buying guide to get a good feel of what’s out there.
-Many cafetiere users love using Colombian beans for a bolder flavor, while reducing acidity.
+Check out micro-roasted brands, or simply look at our coffee bean buying guide to get a good feel of what’s out there.
+Many cafetiere users love using Colombian beans for a bolder flavor while reducing acidity.
 This allows you to enjoy more coffee every day, if you’re not going to get the jitters from caffeine, that is.
 Lower acidity means less amino acid disruption in your gut.

 It should be noted that espresso beans or ground espresso are not good to use in a cafetiere.
 Due to the brewing process, you’re going to get grinds throughout your cup, and nobody wants that.
 If you’re a full-on coffee lover, you can check out our guide on varied coffee-related gifts for men, and find a few gadgets along the way that make the whole process more enjoyable and rewarding for you.

-Q: What is Cafetiere Grind?
+Q: What is Cafetiere grind?